JiahaoWei-RH/addonplacementscore_collect/blog.md

     Reason:
 ```

-The cluster1 is selected by `PlacementDecision`.
+Cluster1 is selected by `PlacementDecision`.

 Running below command to get the customized score in `AddonPlacementScore` and the cluster score set by `Placement`.
-You can see that the "cpuAvailable" score is 12 in `AddonPlacementScore`, and this value is also the cluster score in `Placement` events, this indicate that placement is using the customized score to select clusters.
+You can see that the "cpuAvailable" score is 12 in `AddonPlacementScore`, and this value is also the cluster score in `Placement` events, this indicates that placement is using the customized score to select clusters.

 ```bash
 $ kubectl get addonplacementscore -A -o=jsonpath='{range .items[*]}{.metadata.namespace}{"\t"}{.status.scores}{"\n"}{end}'